stephenbpeters/SprinklerPi/README.md

   * cron-2month.log --> ...and the month before that, just in case you need it.

 * test-scripts
-  * A set of scripts that can be used for debugging the hardware as you're getting things set up
+  * A set of scripts that can be used for debugging the hardware as you're getting things set up.

 * local
   * This directory is a Python Flask app that provides two simple buttons for toggling two GPIO ports.
+One is an LED and the other is the sprinkler valve.
   * This is not required to run the project, but you may find it handy.
 In fact, if you setup your home network to be reachable from the general internet, you could use these two buttons to turn your sprinkler on and off.
 Much of the work in this project is to get around the need for home network configuration.
   * This can be run at the command line with "python app.py"
   * Once the flask app is running, point your web browser at: http://raspberry-pi-ip-address:5000/